 Available Programs

-Besides their dynamic and innovative MD program, Dalhousie University Faculty of Medicine offers MSc and PhD opportunities for students interested in pursuing graduate studies in medicine-related areas of research.
+Besides their dynamic and innovative MD program, Dalhousie Faculty of Medicine offers MSc and PhD opportunities for students interested in pursuing graduate studies in medicine-related areas of research.
 These include:

 • Biochemistry & Molecular Biology